SiloCityLabs/blog/content/post/2017/2017-12-28-complete-smart-home-setup.md

   * **Device compatibility** &#8211; This hub unlike others will work with any Zigbee and Z-wave certified device out of the box.
 Other hubs like Phillips hue are more catered to the devices those companies sell.
 I was even able to add a hue bulb to my hub.
 The only thing wink has that I would have wanted was the 433mhz range for my security sensors, but they are locked down to a specific brand that is a partner of theirs.
   * **Open Source Community** &#8211; None of these hubs have the open source community behind it like the SmartThings.
 Samsung even has a [public github repository][2] for people to edit.
   * **Faster Wifi** &#8211; This hub ties directly into your router via ethernet.
-But this isn&#8217;t the main reason, hubless wifi devices may save you the cost of a hub now, but the more you have the more it bogs your main wifi.
+But this isn't the main reason, hubless wifi devices may save you the cost of a hub now, but the more you have the more it bogs your main wifi.
 Even if you seclude them on a separate router, it can still cause interference that slows down your wifi or even lowers your wifi range.
 Zigbee and Z-wave Devices both operate on separate frequencies that are entirely separate from wifi.

 The only downside: